 However, they are not designed for use in the Sidewinder's front & rear ports (see Port Rings links)

-2"Threaded 2" Filter Slot Adapter (FSA).
-The 2-inch threaded FSA takes standard 2-inch (48 to 50mm) filters up to a thickness of 5/16" (0.3125").
+2"Threaded 2" Filter Slot Adapter (DISCONTINUED): The 2-inch threaded FSA takes standard 2-inch (48 to 50mm) filters up to a thickness of 5/16" (0.3125").
 The FSA is designed to take industry standard double sided, male/female threaded filters.
 The same type filter cell that screws onto the bottom of a 2" eyepiece, except instead of screwing them on, you just pop them in and out.
 Easy, fast and efficient!
 The threaded FSA adds slightly less than 1-inch to your profile.
 Even though this adapter is cut in half, there is no flexure from heavy, leveraged equipment loads.
 VSI guarantees zero flexure up to 10 lbs.
 The internal adapter walls are 1/4-inch thick aluminum, eliminating any possibility of flexure.
 Also included with your FSA is a stray light blocking insertion ring (pictured).
 When you're not using your filters, just insert the ring to block stray light from entering the slot.

 The threaded FSA has a standard 2"-24tpi male thread on one end, and a standard 2"-24tpi female thread on the other end (not shown in picture).
 This adapter's diameter and threads are the same as the visual back on Meade/Celestron Schmidt-Cassegrain telescopes (male 2" diameter, 24 threads per inch).
 This threaded FSA has the same physical dimensions and thread specifications as a standard Meade/Celestron focal reducer, except this adapter has a filter slot in the center of the housing, instead of a glass lens.
 This FSA is the same type as the built-in filter slot on the rear imaging port of the VP Sliders, and includes the stray light blocking insert ring noted above.